benmvp/slides/2019/reactathon/react-eco.md

 - The utilities are about unit testing your components *without* having to run in a browser
 - Cypress
   * Predimonently used for end-to-end testing
+  * Runs in a browser, but isn't Selenium or Webdriver
   * But can also used a development platform for TDD
-  * Much better than selenium or web driver
 - Enzyme is the dominant one
   * Been around basically since the beginning of React
   * Has a very jQuery-like interface for inspecting & interacting w/ components